INRIMQuantumElectricalMetrology/QHESpice/README.md

 # QHESpice
 SPICE macromodels for quantum Hall effect devices [1].
 ## Remark
-The default Hall resistance parameter `RH` is currently set to 1 Ω.
+The default Hall resistance parameter `RH` in the macromodels is currently set to 1 Ω.
 ## Files
 - `qhe8cw.sub`: SPICE macromodel for a clockwise QHE element (8 terminals, no contact resistances);
 - `qhe8ccw.sub`: SPICE macromodel for a counterclockwise QHE element (8 terminals, no contact resistances);